Accommodation on Ao Kao Beach comprises boutique resorts, bungalow operations, guesthouses and a small hotel spread out right along its 3km length.

 At the western end of the main strip, small hotel style resort, with beach-side bungalows or behind, either pool-side family rooms, honeymoon and deluxe suites or hotel rooms in the compact 3 storey block.
 Restaurant and coffee shop, Head in the Clouds sunset bar, swimming pool, own pier, information centre.

-By Palm Beach at the eastern end, Island Huts offers fan huts off the beach for 350bt, with more comfortable a/c bungalows on the sand at 1,200bt per night.
+Also at this end and just down from Palm Beach, Island Huts offers fan huts off the beach for 350bt, with a couple of comfortable a/c bungalows on the sand at 1,200bt per night.

-For another traveller option, try Holiday Beach Resort, at the far western end of the beach, where their standard a/c bungalows start at 1,000bt.
-Beyond there, the large wooden bungalows (with great terraces) of Big Easy make for very peaceful getaway, 1,500bt a night for the cheapest option.
+For another traveller option, try Big Easy at the far western end of the beach, where their large wooden bungalows (with great terraces) make for very peaceful getaway, 1,500bt a night for the cheapest option.

 Recommended Bungalows on Ao Kao Beach